 [Fox, Towards a Trans personal Ecology, 1995]

-A corollary of these communities is that humans are connected,
+A corollary of the concept of ecological communities is that

 interdependent and interconnected, as in family groups.